juanfranblanco/vscode-solidity/README.md

 Many thanks to:

-Christian Reitwiessner and the Ethereum team for Solidity https://github.com/ethereum/solidity
+Christian Reitwiessner and the Ethereum team for Solidity https://github.com/ethereum/solidity, for their amazing and none stop work.
+Thanks to them Ethereum and all the other EVM compatible chains are they way they are.
+This extension piggybacks on their work.

 Raghav Dua and everyone that contributed to Solium, the solidity linter, and the solidity parser.